syncfusion-content/javascript-docs/js/Diagram/Exporting.md

 	//Stretch Option for exporting the Image
 	stretch: "fill",
 	multiplePage: false
 };
 diagram.exportDiagram(options);

-{% endhighlight %}

-By default, Diagram is exported with stretch option as "none".
+//By default, Diagram is exported with stretch option as "none".
 You can export Diagram with following stretch options.
 * fill
 * uniform
 * uniformtofill
 * none

+{% endhighlight %}